Beatrice Egli is emotional - and opens up about her love life

 8.10.2025

-Pop singer Beatrice Egli speaks more openly than ever about the loss of her grandparents - and about how much they have shaped her life to this day.
-In the interview, the 37-year-old is vulnerable, but also grateful: "Grief needs its space - and it passes."
+Beatrice Egli speaks more openly than ever about the loss of her grandparents - and about how much they have shaped her life to this day.
+In an interview, the 37-year-old is vulnerable, but also grateful: "Grief needs its space - and it passes."

 No time? blue News summarizes for you

-- In an interview with "Gala", she talks about how she came to terms with the loss and why she still feels their values today.
+In an interview with German magazine Gala, she talks about how she came to terms with the loss and why she still feels their values today.

 Her current album is entitled "Never stop it" - a commitment to life despite pain.
 "It's a statement to carry on and believe in the good.
 A yes to life - with all its ups and downs," says Egli.